Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 Where have you been all my life?

-A nasty virus has infected the automated machines on Mars so the robots have captured our scientists and are holding them captive.
+A virus has infected the automated machines on Mars so the robots have captured our scientists and holding them captive.
 We have no anti-virus program so it's our job to destroy any robots that get in our way and help lead the boffins to safety.
 Jump inside your spaceship and get ready to save the day, again!

-Rebellion is a top-down shoot-'em-up similar (ish) to a Gauntlet game and each screen has a number of trapped hostages which are often located in different areas.
+Rebellion is a top-down shoot-'em-up similar (ish) to any type of Gauntlet game.
+Each screen has several trapped hostages which are often located in different parts of the level.
 Some are behind a forcefield which can be partially deactivated by disabling a section of its wall - but you won't have long before a repair droid appears so don't dawdle.
 Others can be in locked rooms which require a key card which a robot may reveal when killed.
 Every level has a minimum number of hostages to rescue within a set time.
-Miss it and the spaceship will leave without you!
+Miss it and the spaceship will leave without you.
+Yikes, so ruthless!

 Okay, so how are you going to break into that complex, rescue everyone and get out in time?

-Tactics, strategy and guns!
+Tactics, strategy, guns!

 Enemy robots have a range of different abilities: some are slow whereas others are much faster and another can even lay down explosive mines.
 Some have no projectile weapon but others are only too eager to turn you into a blood splatter!
 Also, watch out for gun turrets, trapdoors, and large tanks.
 Interestingly, when you do lose a life, the robots are paused for a few seconds thus giving you some extra time to whack 'em full of lead.
+This is most satisfying!

-Rejoice because our machine gun can be upgraded with greater power and faster action - just try not to kill any humans in the crossfire!
+Rejoice the weapons are superb and our machine gun can be upgraded with greater power and faster action - just try not to kill any humans in the crossfire!
 Well...
-Anyhow, you'll be pleased to hear that there are a variety of other power-ups to enhance shields, invincibility, a radar scrambler and even a supply of extra lives.
+Anyhow, you'll be pleased to hear that there are a variety of other power-ups to enhance shields, invincibility, a radar scrambler, and even a supply of extra lives.
 Oh yeah, we've got it all.

 Aesthetically, the graphics are pretty nice albeit hardly groundbreaking for any 16-bit computer.
-I'm sure many might turn up their nose at the slow pace and tiny sprites but it's actually ideal otherwise each level would feel cramped and be very difficult.
+I'm sure many might turn up their nose at the slow pace and tiny sprites but it's actually ideal otherwise each level would feel cramped and be very difficult to navigate.
 Sounds are fine and you'll hear the bam-bam-bam of your weaponry the most.

 As you can see, each level is swarming with enemies and folk to rescue.
 It's never easy!